 “I love you, Freddie – I’m not going anywhere.”

-Hutton himself tested positive for AIDS in 1990 but he didn’t tell Mercury about the results for nearly a year.
+Hutton himself tested positive for HIV in 1990 but he didn’t tell Mercury about the results for nearly a year.
 Jim nursed and cared for Freddie and was there by his side when he took his last breath on November 24, 1991.

 Upon his death, Mercury left Hutton £500,000 as well as a plot of land at Rutland Terrace, Carlow where Hutton built a house.
 He died and was buried in his native Ireland.